ubaleht/SiberianTatar/README.md

 ## License

-The speech data of Siberian Tatar is licensed under the CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/
+The speech data of Siberian Tatar are licensed under the CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/